jpvdz/vcf2structure/README.md

 # vcf2structure
-Convert variant data stored in VCF format to the STRUCTURE format.
+Convert bi-allelic SNPs stored in VCF format to STRUCTURE format.
 Requires a VCF file with bi-allelic SNPs and a population map, which is a CSV file containing sample IDs (first column) and population labels (second column).
 The columns need to be named `sample_id` and `population`.

 ## Dependencies
 Requires the `scikit-allel`, `numpy` and `pandas` packages.